-Letting a property means making tough decisions, such as whether to rent out your apartment furnished or unfurnished.
+Letting a property means making tough decisions as a property owner, such as whether to rent out your apartment furnished or unfurnished.

 Over a quarter of Londoners rent privately.
 That’s 2.4 million people.
 What’s more, they’re spending nearly 40 percent of their income on rent, according to the Mayor of London’s office.

 Landlords are facing stiff competition, making it more important than ever to secure a tenancy by giving renters what they want.
-But is that a furnished or an unfurnished home?
+But is that a furnished, part-furnished or an unfurnished home?
 Let us help you decide.

 Unfurnished properties usually only include the essential kitchen and bathroom fittings.
 Most will also include curtains or blinds.

 Confused by this term?
 Don’t panic.
-Part-furnished simply means that the apartment includes some basic furniture alongside the essentials in the kitchen and bathrooms.
+Part-furnished simply means that the apartment includes some basic furniture alongside the essentials in the kitchen and amenities in the bathrooms.
 Think bed, sofa, dining table and some chairs.

 Furnished properties have all the necessary furniture plus extras like bookcases, wardrobes and coffee tables.
 High-end furnished properties may also include kitchenware, towels, bed linens and decorative items.